Particular/docs.particular.net/nservicebus/azure/shared-hosting-in-azure-cloud-services.md

  - nservicebus/shared-hosting-nservicebus-in-windows-azure-cloud-services
 ---

 If real scale is what you're looking for, as in tens, hundreds or even thousands of machines hosting each endpoint, than cloud services is the deployment model you'll need.
 But very often, you only want this scale when you are eventually successful, not when you are just starting out.
-To support this scenario, we've created the AsA_Host endpoint role for Azure cloud services.
+To support this scenario, we've created the `AsA_Hos`t endpoint role for Azure cloud services.

 This role allows you to co-locate multiple endpoints on the same set of machines, while preserving the regular worker role programming model so that you can easily put each endpoint on it's own role again when required later.

 ## How it works

-**Prerequisites** This approach assumes you already have your endpoints hosted in worker roles, as per the [documentation on this topic](hosting-in-azure-cloud-services.md).
+**Prerequisites** This approach assumes you already have your endpoints [hosted in worker roles](hosting-in-azure-cloud-services.md).
 The rest of this article will focus on how to transition from a multi worker environment to a shared hosting environment.

 Instead of having our endpoints packaged & deployed by the Azure infrastructure, we will package them ourselves (as zip files), and put them in a well known location (in azure blob storage).